-We encourage our students to gain experience and practical knowledge outside of the classroom by participating in internships.
+We encourage you to gain experience and practical knowledge outside of the classroom by participating in internships.
 Internships for political science majors may be arranged with area state legislators, congressional district offices, Dayton-area metropolitan governments, and governmental and policy advocacy agencies and organizations in Washington, DC.
-These internships complement classroom work and give students the chance to apply knowledge and develop valuable interpersonal and career-related skills.
+These internships complement classroom work and give you a chance to apply knowledge and develop valuable interpersonal and career-related skills.
 All of the internships are 3 credits hours and considered IW (Integrated Writing).

 NOTE: A resume, application, and advance approval of the instructor are required for all internships.

 - State Legislative Internships—PLS: 4820/6820